You may be wondering what exactly are the natural ingredients in the aloe vera plant that is so healing and healthful to us.

 Phenolic glycosides, including Dihydrocoumarins

 The aloe plant, is not a cactus plant as my Dad thought, but an African plant from the lily family, and a succulent.
 That means it attracts and holds moisture well.
 It, is between 99 and 99.5 per cent water, with an average pH of 4.5.
-The remaining solids have over 75 different ingredients including vitamins, minerals, enzymes, sugars, anthraquinones or phenolic compounds, lignin, saponins, sterols, amino acids and salicylic acid. - Want to look at them a little closer?
+The remaining solids have over 75 natural ingredients including vitamins, minerals, enzymes, sugars, anthraquinones or phenolic compounds, lignin, saponins, sterols, amino acids and salicylic acid. - Want to look at them a little closer?

 The aloe plants have lots of vitamins, all except vitamin D, (sorry, I do not know why!)
 It does have the important antioxidant vitamins A, C and F. Vitamins B (thiamine), niacin, vitamin B2 (riboflavin), choline and folic acid are all in there too.
 Some researchers think there may also be a trace of vitamin B12 in the natural ingredients.